RRethy/vim-hexokinase/README.md

 **Note:** By default all filetypes are scraped and highlighted on `BufWrite` and `BufCreate`, see `:h g:Hexokinase_refreshEvents` for more info.

+## Migration for existing users

+See `:help hexokinase-v1-migration`

 ## Requirements

 - `:h 'termguicolors'` must be turned on and your terminal must support it